segmind/edge_retinanet_tutorial/README.md

-# RetinaNet on Segmind Edge
+# Segmind Edge

-### Tutorial on how to use RetinaNet for object detection
+### Tutorial on how to use Segmind Edge Library

-Get started with RetinaNet for you project.
+Get started with your deep learning project.
 This jupyter notebook will help you understand the APIs provided by Segmind Edge library and use it in your projects.

+### Detection
+- RetinaNet

+### Segmentation
+- Deeplab V3
+- Unet 8